uses 🖥️

 Professional Development

-Professional I like to use React for new project when possible.
-I think it has the best resources and support of the Javascript lib/frameworks.
-Similar to React I love the amount of support around MUI, it's easy to use and create an attractive, accesible UI.
-Gitlab has been a great experience for Git repo management CI/CD.
+Professionally, I like to use React for new projects when possible.
+I think it has the best resources and support of the JavaScript libraries/frameworks.
+Similar to React, I love the amount of support around MUI; it's easy to use and makes it easy to create an attractive, accessible UI.
+GitLab has been a great experience for Git repo management and CI/CD.
 The text editor journey started with Emacs and ended with Atom in school.
-I started my career with Atom, moved to Sublime and finally downloaded VSCode in 2018 or 2019 and haven't looked back.
-I'm not a huge fan of MSFT products with the exception of VSCode it does everything I want with few drawbacks.
+I started my career with Atom, moved to Sublime, and finally downloaded VS Code in 2018 or 2019 and haven't looked back.
+I'm not a huge fan of MSFT products, with the exception of VS Code.
+It does everything I want with few drawbacks.

 Personal Development